 “An ounce of prevention is worth a pound of cure.”
 At least that is what Benjamin Franklin said a century ago.
 He is right, and that was insightful – even before his face would appear on U.S. currency.
 Little did he know how many “Benjamins” it would cost a healthcare company in fines for non-compliance with licenses.

-A license to practice as a healthcare professional such as a Nurse, Doctor, Physical Therapist…is a privilege not a right.
+A license to practice as a healthcare professional such as a Nurse, Doctor, Physical Therapist is a privilege and not a right.
 To obtain a medical or healthcare professional license, a person must meet certain education and proficiency requirements.

 How important is it that a medical professional has a current license?
 What if any restrictions are placed upon that license by a healthcare board or disciplinary action?
 What role is that healthcare provider playing in the delivery of healthcare services in your organization?
-These are all important and relevant questions.
-They are also risk and compliance issues.
+These are all important and relevant questions to your HR, Compliance, and Risk departments.

-To provide lawful and reimbursable care, a healthcare professional must be trained and educated.
+To provide lawful and reimbursable care, a healthcare professional must be trained and educated according to their chosen concentration.
 In certain positions, they must also be licensed.
 Today there are over 80+ healthcare boards that license individuals.
 Each state regulates these disciplines, and most have a disciplinary board that can take action against a license.

 Did you know, the most common reason a person is listed on the OIG List of Excluded Individuals and Entities (OIG-LEIE) resulted or stemmed from a license revocation or action taken by a state licensing board?